filecoin-project/devgrants/open-grant-proposals/open-miner-marketplace.md

 We call this platform FindSignal (tentatively) - an open miner marketplace.

-FindSignal will have these key components:
+At the onset of FindSignal, it will have following two key components:

-1. Standardized listing of all miners -
+1. Standardized listing of all miners
-    - that can be sorted and filtered by different attributes.
-    - Search via address

 2. Miner Profile - that contains various details about the miner.
-    - A miner can update their profile to boost their transparency.
-    - A miner can at a glance see overall profits, losses.

-3. Calculator View - that abstracts away network economics and provides miner key insights into profitability.

 <br>
 <br>